🎉 Explore GraphQLConf 2026 • May 19-21 • Fremont, CA • View the schedule

 Variable Values and Resolver Info

-v16 getVariableValues() returns { coerced } on success. v17 returns { variableValues }, where the value contains both source information and coerced runtime values.
+Breaking change. getVariableValues() now returns { variableValues } on success.
+That value contains source information and coerced runtime values.

 This matters because v17 supports fragment-local variables and more precise default handling.
 Passing only the coerced object loses information about where values came from.

-GraphQLResolveInfo also gains getAbortSignal() and getAsyncHelpers() for the abort and hook APIs described earlier.
+New stable API.
+GraphQLResolveInfo adds getAbortSignal() and getAsyncHelpers() for the abort-signal and execution-hook APIs.

 Schema, Type System, Directives, and Introspection